Green Tips For Every Occasion

 You don’t have to be Irish to enjoy St. Patrick’s Day, which is traditionally the “greenest” day of the year.
 Missourians planning to celebrate St. Patrick’s Day with a party can leave a green stamp on their event by purchasing reusable decorations, rather than ones that are designed to be thrown away at the end of the day.
 If planning a traditional meal of corned beef and cabbage and a steaming bowl of potatoes, be sure to compost the leftover cabbage and potato peels and purchase locally grown and packaged beef when possible.

 For a truly green St. Patrick’s Day gift, give friends and family a potted shamrock.
 They make a wonderful indoor houseplant and are believed to bring good luck.
-For more information about composting and recycling visit the Reduce, Reuse, and Recycle page.

 If you prefer to celebrate St. Patrick’s Day at one of the many parades or events held throughout Missouri, consider walking or bicycling if it’s close, taking a bus or picking up friends along the way to carpool.
 Carpooling and using mass transit are great ways to go green by reducing energy use and saving green in your wallet.